Wealthfront Tax-Loss Harvesting White Paper

 - Future Tax Rate is the long-term capital gains rate prevailing at liquidation

 - Discount Factor is a discount applicable to payments occurring in the future to account for the time value of money.
-It is given by exp(y(T) * T), where: y(T) is the continuously-compounded yield on T-year Treasury bond (available here), and T is number of years until projected portfolio liquidation.
+It is given by (1 + r)-T, where r is the assumed annual rate of return on the reinvested tax savings, and T is the number of years until projected portfolio liquidation.

-The client benefits from the deferral of taxation, as well as, the wedge between the tax rates applicable today, vs. the lower, long-term capital gains rate, which will apply to the portfolio gains at that time.
+The client benefits from the deferral of taxation, as well as the difference between the tax rates applicable today and the lower, long-term capital gains rate, which will apply to the portfolio gains at that time.
 In some instances, described earlier, clients may even be able to avoid taxation altogether.

 Example